- Solicitors For Business

 Midwife failures leave baby brain damaged - over £7 million

 A catalogue of errors by midwives during Luke’s birth meant signs that he was in distress were not acted on and he was starved of oxygen.
 Luke suffered severe brain damage and was later diagnosed with catastrophic cerebral palsy.
-After Luke’s case was taken on by Olivia Scates one of the cerebral palsy specialists at JMW, he was awarded over £7 million in compensation to cover the cost of caring for his severe disabilities over his lifetime.
+After Luke’s case was taken on by one of the cerebral palsy solicitors at JMW, he was awarded over £7 million in compensation to cover the cost of caring for his severe disabilities over his lifetime.

 Laura had a normal pregnancy with her first baby Luke and was booked for midwifery-led care at her local maternity hospital.
 When her due date arrived she was given a sweep by a community midwife and her contractions started during the night two days later.